hemnath-github/Intern1Repository/README.md

 We began by extracting and consolidating this data into a format suitable for analysis.

-(*) To ensure accuracy, we performed rigorous data cleaning.
+(.)
+To ensure accuracy, we performed rigorous data cleaning.

 This involved

-(*) Handling missing values and inconsistencies in date and revenue fields, (*) Standardizing country names and customer identifiers.
+(.)
+Handling missing values and inconsistencies in date and revenue fields,

+(.)
+Standardizing country names and customer identifiers,

-(*) Filtering out irrelevant data points.
+(.)
+Filtering out irrelevant data points.

 **Results :**